Why Critical Defense Applications Rely on Lasers

 - More capacity: laser-based communication offers a higher bandwidth than traditional radio frequency broadcasts.
 This means it can deliver more information faster, a capability which becomes increasingly important as commanders seek to gather larger amounts of information, often in the form of images and videos, more quickly during action.

 Of course, spaceborne operation presents a unique set of challenges.
 First of all, reliability is critical, since there’s not much chance for a “service call” to repair malfunctioning equipment.
 Also, space operation exposes equipment to extremes of temperature and radiation not experienced by ground-based systems, adversely affecting system lifetime.
 One way Coherent has addressed system lifetime is by developing radiation-resistant fiber optics for SATCOM uses.

 Delivering pin-point accuracy

 Lasers are also employed as a light source by the military in a wide variety of illumination applications.
-One example of this is targeting.
-Here, a projected laser spot is used to enable missiles, guided bombs, and artillery munitions to accurately hit a target.
 Laser designation virtually eliminates any adjustments for wind or earth curvature when aiming, allowing for a more precise outcome.
-Laser target designation vastly improves the accuracy of weaponry, while minimizing collateral damage – especially important when our own troops are fighting in close quarters.
+Laser designation vastly improves accuracy - which is especially important for troop safety.
 Lasers are also used in combat training to provide immediate feedback to soldiers on accuracy and lethality of their aim without harming personnel or military assets.